-Your Cooke scholarship is intended to cover a share of your educational expenses-including tuition, room and board, living expenses, books, and required fees.
+Your Cooke scholarship is intended to cover a share of your educational expenses -including tuition, room and board, living expenses, books, and required fees.
 Awards vary, based on the cost of tuition as well as other grants or scholarships you may receive.
-Therefore, each year you will work with your financial aid office to complete the Cooke Foundation's Cost of Attendance (COA) process.
+You will work with your financial aid office each year to complete the Cooke Foundation's Cost of Attendance (COA) process.

-You can learn more about how your scholarship finances work in the separate Scholarship Program Finance handbook, which can be located here.
+You will learn all about how your scholarship finances work in the separate Scholarship Finances handbook, which can be located here.